Judge temporarily blocks release of Robert Kraft spa video

 New England Patriots owner Robert Kraft scored a procedural victory Tuesday as a judge temporarily barred the release of surveillance videos of him allegedly engaging in sex acts at a Florida spa.

-Palm Beach County Judge Leonard Hanser accepted arguments by Kraft's attorneys that releasing the video could harm chances for a fair trial on misdemeanor prostitution charges.
+Judge Leonard Hanser of Palm Beach County accepted arguments by Kraft's attorneys that releasing the video could harm his chances for a fair trial on misdemeanor prostitution charges.

-The judge ruled Tuesday that it should not be handed to the media as a public record until a jury is seated, a plea agreement is reached, or the state drops the case.
+The judge ruled Tuesday that the video should not be handed to the media as a public record until a jury is seated, a plea agreement is reached or the state of Florida drops the case.

 “This case has drawn extraordinary media attention and it is not because of the nature of the alleged crime,” the ruling states.
 “Rather, it is because Defendant is who he is.”